Office for Multicultural Affairs

 Tufts University School of Medicine and the Sackler School of Graduate Biomedical Sciences have a strong history of recruiting and graduating traditionally underrepresented students in the medicine and the sciences.
 Our student body reflects a culturally and ethnically diverse population, with half of our students describing themselves as non-white.
 We support our students with a variety of programs, initiatives and training programs.

-The Pipeline Programs at Tufts School of Medicine and Sackler uniquely serve to increase the interests of underrepresented students in low socioeconomic and disadvantaged communities and inspire young people to consider the fields of medicine, biomedical sciences, and health professions.
+The Pipeline Programs at Tufts School of Medicine and the Sackler School uniquely serve to increase the interests of underrepresented students in low socioeconomic and disadvantaged communities and inspire young people to consider the fields of medicine, biomedical sciences, and health professions.

 - Innovations in Diversity Education Awards (IDEAS)